arsalfarrukh/Index.html/README.md

   <!-- Home Page -->
   <section id="home" class="container mt-5">
     <h3>Hi There!
-My name is Arsal Farrukh, and I am an Information Technology (BA) student who is attending York University full-time.</h3>
-    <h3>My Age is 22, and I live in Toronto, Canada.
+My name is Arsal Farrukh, and I am an Information Technology (BA) student who is attending York University full-time.
+My Age is 22, and I live in Toronto, Canada. </h3>
-    <p>3020 project</p>